yacineb/rust_cheatsheet/README.md

 - rm -rf ~/.cargo/.package-cache
 - rm -rf ~/.cargo/registry/index/*

+### PartialEq vs Eq

+- Not all sets have a total ordering. float types are an example with NaN, (+/-)Inf, cases when comparison has undefined result.
+- `Eq` is for total ordering: reflexive, symmetric and transitive.

 ### Borrowing

 - each `&T` is trivially `Copy` (and `Clone` of course).